 By allowing us to limit the political influence of both corporations and unions, the Restore Democracy Amendment can truly be embraced by citizens and legislators on both sides of the aisle.
 We don’t play favorites.
 Big money in politics is not just a problem for some Americans.
 It’s a problem for all of us because it undermines the relationship between We The People and our elected officials.
-Because we face a universal problem we must have a bipartisan solution and the Restore Democracy Amendment is the solution you can get behind regardless of your political affiliation.
+Because we face a universal problem, we must have a bipartisan solution.
+The Restore Democracy Amendment is the solution you can get behind regardless of your political affiliation.

 7) Yes, We Really Can Pass The Restore Democracy Amendment

 There will be skeptics and naysayers on our path to success.
 There always are.
 But passing the Restore Democracy Amendment is not a fantasy; it’s a realistic goal we can achieve if we work together and make the effort.
 Throughout history Americans have mobilized time and again to pass a constitutional amendment.
 The 17th Amendment providing for the direct election of Senators, the 19th Amendment granting women the right to vote, and the 18th and 21st Amendments, first prohibiting alcohol and then repealing that prohibition, were all passed due largely to underlying social movements.